reuk/wayverb/docs_source/conclusion.md

 Due to time constraints, the tests presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md %}) are not exhaustive.
+Only one of the research goals is considered, namely plausibility, and the testing procedure does not even consider all aspects of this goal.
 Ideally a more thorough testing procedure, such as that used in [@southern_room_2013], would have been followed.
 That paper presents test results for the boundary performance, modal content, diffraction, and reverb times of acoustic models including FDTD, FEM, image-source model and *beam-tree acoustic radiance transfer*.
 A wide range of results for each test is shown: the modal response of the FDTD model is compared to that of the image source model for six different reflection coefficient values, and the reverb time predicted by each model is shown for a range of ten different reflection coefficient values.
 This level of detail gives a clear view of the models' performance.
 Due to the narrow range of parameters tested with Wayverb, it is possible that the implementation may exhibit issues for some combination of parameters not presented here.
 It would be desirable to test a wider range of parameters to find out whether Wayverb performs appropriately under all circumstances.

+The summaries of the chapters concerning microphone and boundary models both describe how the components in question work in isolation.
+However, the models have not been tested in the context of a long-running simulation.
+In particular, it has not been shown how either model affects the overall frequency response and reverb time in the waveguide.
+The lack of tests in these areas may hide latent issues in Wayverb's implementation.

 All tests presented throughout this paper use approximations to find the desired or target results.
 For instance, the test of the waveguide modal